SoftStep: Learning Sparse Similarity Powers Deep Neighbor-Based Regression: Appendix: Hyperparameter tuning

-We conduct ablation studies on both the NONA and dense layer prediction-based models used in our evaluation.
-We use the RSNA \cite{halabi2019rsna} dataset for our ablation and then apply the resulting configurations for experiments on all other datasets.
-In our ablation we evaluate on 3 random splits of the data for every configuration, whereas in the full experimentation we evaluate on 10.
+We conduct hyperparameter tuning on both the neighbor-based and dense layer prediction-based models used in our evaluation.
+We use the RSNA \citep{halabi2019rsna} dataset to determine hyperparameters and then apply the resulting configurations for experiments on all other datasets.
+In our tuning we evaluate on 3 random splits of the data for every configuration, whereas in the full experimentation we evaluate on 10.
 All MSE scores below are scaled by $10^3$ for readability.